tago-io/tagoio-cli/README.md

 To work with Analysis, the tool requires that you run **tagoio init** to generate a tagoconfig.json

-To connect to Devices, the CLI only requires you to have generate your profile-token with **tagoio login**
+To connect to Devices, the CLI only requires you to generate your profile-token with **tagoio login**

 # How to Install
 - Run **npm install -g @tago-io/cli** to install this package globally.